Skip to main content

 NOTE: If connections are only allowed to specific computers in the domain, the “parent” secret first needs to be expanded (by clicking the down-arrow (

-) icon) to show its “child” secrets in separate rows (for each computer in the domain for which access to the secret is allowed), and then the required “child" secret can then be selected, and the Connect button clicked to access the corresponding computer.
+) icon) to show its “child” secrets in separate rows below the "parent" secret (for each computer in the domain for which access to the secret is allowed), and then the required “child" secret can be selected, and the Connect button clicked to access the corresponding computer.

 3.2.
 Windows Accounts